 A prorated portion of the annual adjustment will be paid to the member, beneficiary, or estate of any member or beneficiary who is receiving the annual adjustment in a lump sum, but whose benefits are terminated between July 1 and December 1.

 CONTRIBUTIONS

 Members currently contribute 3.00% of covered earnings.
-The employer contributes 7.40% of covered earnings.
+The employer contributes 8.40% of covered earnings beginning July 1, 2024.

 Schedule C - Required Supplementary Information